by Dr Mikkel Lykkegaard

 Download the resources for this lesson here.

-• Using Bayes' Theorem to solve a coin flipping parameter estimation problem.
+- Using Bayes' Theorem to solve a coin flipping parameter estimation problem.

-• Identify different prior distributions and use them.
+- Identify different prior distributions and use them.

-• Use simple numerical methods to find the evidence in Bayes' Theorem.
+- Use simple numerical methods to find the evidence in Bayes' Theorem.

 Using Bayes' Theorem to perform inference on a coin flipping example.

 We have had a look at the interpretation of the prior, likelihood and posterior.
 Now let's have a look at how they might be used in practice.
-We start by defining a function that returns the prior distribution, likelihood function and posterior distribution for a given number of successes kk out of nn trials, with several different options for the prior distribution, namely the Jeffreys prior, the conjugate (Beta) prior, a normal prior and the uniform prior.
+We start by defining a function that returns the prior distribution, likelihood function and posterior distribution for a given number of successes out of trials, with several different options for the prior distribution, namely the Jeffreys prior, the conjugate (Beta) prior, a normal prior and the uniform prior.

 def bernoulli_bayes(k, n, prior='jeffreys', prior_parameters=None):